geopython/pygeoapi/docs/source/data-publishing/ogcapi-processes.rst

 .. code-block:: yaml

    processes:
        # enabled by default
        hello-world:
            processor:
                name: HelloWorld

-The below configuration is an example of a process defined as part of cusotm Python process:
+The below configuration is an example of a process defined as part of a custom Python process:

 .. code-block:: yaml

    processes:
        # enabled by default
        hello-world:
            processor:
                # refer to a process in the standard PYTHONPATH